DavidFluck/xdpfilter/README.md

 Libbpf provides a vmlinux.h header file (vmlinux_511.h for us, symlinked to vmlinux.h), which is designed to smooth over differences across kernel versions.
 Libbpf provides one based on Linux 5.8, but I've generated one based on 5.11.
 Regardless, the header itself should cause Clang to to generate BPF CO-RE relocations, allowing our libbpf application to run on arbitrary kernel versions.

-The package and kernel dependencies are as follows:
+The package and kernel dependencies are as follows (assume a Debian-ish system):

 build-essential\
 clang>=10\